to Build is to invest in the future.

 Their work strengthens transparency, accountability, and long-term planning.

-• Open to undergraduate and graduate students in Finance, Accounting, or Economics
+• Open to undergraduate and graduate students in Finance, Accounting, Economics, Engineering, International Relations, or Medicine

 • Must commit to pre-trip preparation + post-trip reporting